 The above is the menu and information on the accompanying musical production called 'The Company' for the Press Launch of the Vauxhall Chevette.

 Last Chevette off the Ellesmere Port production line 28th March 1984.

 The Chevette E Estate and the Chevette Saloon.

 The Chevette GL and L Saloon and Hatch.

-Special Chevette HS Painted black with James Hun colours on the car.
-It is believed that this car was presented to James Hunt when he was a Vaxuahll Ambassador.
+Special Chevette HS Painted black with James Hunt colours on the car.
+It is believed that this car was presented to James Hunt when he was a Vauxhall Ambassador.

 Press Release Date:12th March 1975 - 1st Public display Geneva Motor Show March 1975UK Production Date:10th February 1975 to 28th March 1984.On Sale from:2nd May 1975Production Location:Luton, Ellsmere Port UK and CKD assembly New Zealand.Program Code:XP-901/XP-949/S-Car/T-CarTotal Production:415,630Director of Design:Ed Taylor June 1970> Wayne Cherry March 1975>Lead Project Designer:Wayne Cherry.Chief Engineer:Doug Bull Chief Engineer Passenger Cars.Development and Safety:John Pope.